 - Represents management to the project - Typically filled by a project manager or team leader - Responsible for enacting scrum values and practices - Main job is to remove impediments.

 The Scrum Team

 - Typically 5-6 people

-- Cross-functional (QA, Programmers, UI Designers, etc.)
+- Cross-functional (quality assurance, programmers, UI designers, architects)

-- Members should be full-time
+- Members should work full-time in the team

 - Team is self-organizing

-- Membership can change only between sprints
+- Membership can change only between sprints.

 Product Owner